 By partnering with others, we are able to benefit from a broad range of knowledge and expertise to extend our reach, increasing our collective impact.
 Sinneave currently hosts, provides financial or in-kind supports to, and/or participates in the following activities:

-A province-wide committee on Supported Independent Living for adolescents and adults with Autism Spectrum Disorder.
+A province-wide advisory group on Supported Independent Living for adolescents and adults with Autism Spectrum Disorder.

 A group of parents focused on the identification and development of local family-driven housing solutions for their adult children with autism.